 This phase (Phase 1) aims to identify disclosure limitations and recommended ways forward to achieve transparent disclosure for strata property owners and their strata committees.

 Australasian Strata Insights Report

-In 2020, SCA have again partnered with UNSW City Futures to deliver comprehensive data on the strata sector in Australasia.
-The data this year now extends to New Zealand.
+In 2022, SCA have again partnered with UNSW City Futures to deliver comprehensive data on the strata sector in Australia and New Zealand.

 This report is an analysis on the state of the strata industry.
 It includes figures on the numbers of strata schemes (plans) and lots (units), the estimated numbers of people employed in the strata management industry and the estimated value of property owned under strata title.